Pothulapati/gsoc-meta-linkerd/README.md

-# Google Summer of Code Internship
+# Google Summer of Code 2019 Internship with Linkerd

 My GSoC work was aimed to contribute to the SMI-Metrics repository i.e to add support for Istio and also work on other Issues.
-As the SMI-Metrics project was pretty new, to keep up my work and not get struck on one thing, I also contributed to the Linkerd project i.e fixing issues, adding features, etc.
+As the SMI-Metrics project was pretty new, to keep up my work and not get struck on one thing, I also contributed to the Linkerd project i.e fixing issues, adding more features, etc.

 ## General Info